LiamHz/AutoPy/README.md

 A collection of python scripts that automate various tasks

 ### TPL-AutoRenewal
-Renews checkouts due today from the TPL
+Renews checkouts due today or tomorrow from the Toronto Public Library

 ### SheetDownloader
 Download piano sheets from the first Musescore result